 Family Services Representative

 CeCe McCoo handles the day-to-day operations of the cemetery.
 She is a senior pastor, police chaplain, and a very proud Marine Corps veteran.
 CeCe is in the office waiting to speak with you regarding graves (traditional burials, green burials, cremation and flameless cremation), pre-need or at-need burial plans, funeral services, cremation, urns, monuments, vaults, caskets and our affordable floral program.
 She hopes you would be interested in supporting the cemetery with your skillful service and your servant heart by becoming a part of The Friends of Zion.
 The Friends of Zion voluntarily hosts family friendly events; provide administrative support, coordinates grounds beautification and so much more.
-Please feel free to contact CeCe at (314) 721-8631 or .
+Please feel free to contact CeCe at (314) 721-8631 or email@example.com.